-That means that for any trade I look at, I dont want to risk more than $200.
-I have to plan my entry and stop loss placement so that if the trade goes against me I can exit without losing more than $200.
-Sometimes a market will move so fast against you that you cant escape according to plan, but on balance it should work out.
+For example, let’s say I start with $5,000 in my account.
+Which means that for any trade I look at, I do not want to risk more than $500.
+(Mostly I risk way less than that.)
+I have to plan my entry and SL placement so that if the trade goes against me, I can exit without losing more than $500.

-Best of luck to you all,
+Best of Luck to all.